 Is the program year-long or semester-long?
 Semester long

 How many credits?
 6

 The Civil Rights Clinic litigates on behalf of indigent clients in civil rights and social justice cases.
-Students in the clinic represent pro se plaintiffs in federal and state appeals before the United States Court of Appeals for the D.C.
-Circuit, the United Court of Appeals for the Fourth Circuit, and the District of Columbia Court of Appeals.
 Cases include a range of civil rights matters such as employment and housing discrimination, police brutality, denial of full voting rights, unconstitutional prison conditions, and procedural barriers that preclude indigent litigants from effective access to the courts.
-Students work with faculty in classroom-seminar and clinical-practice settings to review the trial court record, prepare the appendix for appeal, consult with the client, research and write the appellate briefs, and prepare and conduct oral argument when such argument is granted by the court.
-The pedagogical goal of the Clinic is for students and faculty to critically examine the analytical and linguistic challenges of effective courtroom advocacy, the legal and strategic considerations of the appellate process, the ethical and professional obligations of client representation, and the social and political implications of civil rights advocacy.
+The pedagogical goal of the clinic is for students and faculty to critically examine the analytical and linguistic challenges of effective courtroom advocacy, the legal and strategic considerations of the appellate process, the ethical and professional obligations of client representation, and the social and political implications of civil rights advocacy.